Pontault-Combault

 Pontault-Combault ([pɔ̃to kɔ̃bo]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
 It is located in the eastern suburbs of Paris, 19.8 km from the center of Paris.

 History

 The commune of Pontault-Combault was created in 1839 by the merger of the commune of Pontault with the commune of Combault.
-The commune town hall (mairie) is located in Combault.
+The Hôtel de Ville, which is located in Combault, was completed in the 18th century.

 Before this merger, the commune of Pontault had already annexed the commune of Berchères at the time of the French Revolution.